Nicholas-ar/8Bit-Nier/README.md

 # 8Bit-Nier
-- Simple shoot 'em up inspired by Nier:Automata and 8-bit Bayonetta.
+Simple shoot 'em up inspired by Nier:Automata and 8-bit Bayonetta.
+Created using the Allegro library.